Refinance Homes Bought With Cash

-Fannie Mae’s Delayed Financing mortgage program is nearly three years old.
+Fannie Mae’s Delayed Financing mortgage program isn’t new.

-Initially introduced in mid-2011, as the housing market recovered, it was meant to facilitate the sale of homes purchased at auction or on the courthouse steps, where buyers are typically given 24 hours or less to pay for a home -- either with cash or via a mortgage.
+Initially introduced in mid-2011, Delayed Financing was meant to facilitate the sale of homes purchased at auction or on the courthouse steps, where buyers are typically given 24 hours or less to pay for a home — either with cash or via a mortgage.

 The second big obstacle is that lenders require financed homes to be appraised, and free from defects.
 Homes sold at auction are often sold as-is, and appraisers typically need more than one day to complete a qualified review.

-Via the Delayed Financing mortgage, buyers can sidestep these two issues.
+With Delayed Financing, buyers can sidestep both of these issues.

-Program guidelines allow a buyer to pay cash for a home, then immediately begin the refinance process to regain access the cash used at closing.
+Program guidelines allow a buyer to pay cash for a home, then begin the refinance process the very next day in order to extract the cash used to pay for the home.

 Under the program guidelines, buyers who use documented cash to purchase a home can refinance that cash via a cash-out refinance almost immediately.
-The standard six-month waiting period to refinance is waived.
+The standard six-month waiting period to refinance a home is waived.